lbl-srg/obc/specification/source/codeGeneration.rst

 Parameter Propagation and Assignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Align with Modelica language definition, CDL-conforming sequences allow parameters propagating from its subsequences to top level sequence.
+Aligned with the Modelica language specifications, CDL-conforming sequences allow parameters propagating from subsequences to top level sequences.
 As an illustrative example, consider the composite control block specified as

 .. literalinclude:: img/codeGeneration/ParameterPropagation/Controller.mo